OData/v3ProtocolDocument/OData URI Conventions.markdown

 	Edm.String toupper(Edm.String)

-If implemented the toupper canonical function MUST return the input parameter string value with all lowercase characters converted to uppercase.
+If implemented the toupper canonical function MUST return the input parameter string value with all lowercase characters converted to uppercase according to unicode rules.
 The toUpperMethodCallExpr syntax rule defines how the tolower function is invoked.

 For example: